Love & Hip Hop: Atlanta season 2

 The second season of the reality television series Love & Hip Hop: Atlanta aired on VH1 from April 22, 2013 until August 12, 2013.
-The show was primarily filmed in Atlanta, Georgia.
+The season was primarily filmed in Atlanta, Georgia.
 It was executive produced by Mona Scott-Young for Monami Entertainment, Toby Barraud and Stefan Springman for NFGTV, and Shelly Tatro, Brad Abramson, Danielle Gelfand and Jeff Olde for VH1.
 Carlos King served as co-executive producer.

 The series chronicles the lives of several women and men in the Atlanta area, involved in hip hop music.
 It consists of 17 episodes, including a two-part reunion special hosted by Mona Scott Young.

 Production

 On April 1, 2013, VH1 announced that Love & Hip Hop: Atlanta would be returning for a second season on April 22, 2013.
 All main cast members from the previous season returned.
 Radio personality Traci Steele was added to the main cast, while her former boyfriend DJ Babey Drew joined the supporting cast.

 The season was released on DVD in region 1 on September 11, 2014.